 Please refer to the below information from the American Bankers Association for more detail.

-- On November 5, a federal judge ordered the Small Business Administration (SBA) to release the names, addresses and precise loan amounts for all Paycheck Protection Program (PPP) loan recipients and all COVID-19-related Economic Injury Disaster Loan (EIDL) recipients.
+On November 5, 2020 a federal judge ordered the Small Business Administration (SBA) to release the names, addresses and precise loan amounts for all Paycheck Protection Program (PPP) loan recipients and all COVID-19-related Economic Injury Disaster Loan (EIDL) recipients.
 The judge found that SBA’s claimed exemptions from the Freedom of Information Act do not cover the PPP data sought by major news organizations.
-The SBA didn't appeal the ruling and publicly released this information on Dec.
-1.
+The SBA didn't appeal the ruling and publicly released this information.

-- A lot of PPP loan data has already been made public.
-Earlier this year, at the request of Congress, the media and the public, SBA released less specific information.
+A lot of PPP loan data had already been made public.
+Earlier in 2020, at the request of Congress, the media and the public, SBA released less specific information.
 For loans totaling $150,000 and higher, SBA released the names and addresses of borrowers but provided a range for loan totals; for smaller loans, it released the exact amount and name of the lender but not the identity of the borrower.

-- PPP borrowers are encouraged to consult with their financial advisers, attorneys or lenders about their PPP loan and the forgiveness process.
+PPP borrowers are encouraged to consult directly with their financial advisors, attorneys or lenders about their PPP loan and the forgiveness process.
 Borrowers should be very wary of responding to unsolicited communications or sharing information about their PPP loan with businesses or individuals not affiliated with their bank.